tribela/bluebirdradio/README.md

 Bluebird Radio
 ==============

-Twitter client for android that speaks with TTS.
+Bluebird Radio is a Twitter client for Android devices that speaks with TTS.
-It speaks every tweets in your timeline imediately like radio.
+It speaks every tweets in your timeline imediately like a radio.

 Install
 -------